nesevis/exhaust/Sources/Exhaust/Exhaust.docc/Articles/MacroExamine.md

 ## Overview

-`#examine` generates samples, checks reflection unless configured to skip it, and reports coverage of numeric ranges, branches, sequence lengths, and character space.
+`#examine` generates samples, checks that each value round-trips through reflection unless you skip that check, and reports coverage of numeric ranges, branches, sequence lengths, and character space.

 ```swift
 let report = #examine(personGen, .samples(500))